-The MySQL Enterprise Dashboard supports correlated graphs so that you can compare the graphed execution parameters, such as the server load, thread statistics, or RAM usage, against the queries that were being executed by the server or servers being monitored at that time.
+The MySQL Enterprise Monitor User Interface supports correlated graphs so that you can compare the graphed execution parameters, such as the server load, thread statistics, or RAM usage, against the queries that were being executed by the server or servers being monitored at that time.

 You can use the correlated graphs in two different ways:

 Select a graph to be displayed within the Query Analyzer tab.
 Open the Graph section, and use the pop-up list to select the graph to be displayed.
-You can see an example of this in Figure 3.12, “MySQL Enterprise Dashboard: Correlated Graphs”.
+You can see an example of this in Figure 3.12, “MySQL Enterprise Monitor User Interface: Correlated Graphs”.

 When using the correlated graphs, selecting an area within the graph sets the start and end time within the query filtering selection.
 You can combine with other filtering options, such as the Query Type, to zero in on the queries to examine.